-The amounts paid for the year ending 31st March 2024, including payments to former Members who only served on the Authority for part of the year are as shown below.
+The amounts paid for the year ending 31 March 2025, including payments to former Members who only served on the Authority for part of the year are shown below.
 It should be noted that the Authority does not pay attendance allowances and the fixed allowances paid are taxed and subject to National Insurance.
-The total amount paid to Members in respect of basic, special responsibility and travel and subsistence allowances was £51,352.64.
+The total amount paid to Members in respect of basic, special responsibility and travel and subsistence allowances was £54,177.43 (£51,352.64 2023/24).
 An analysis of the allowances is shown in the table below: